Bahariya Oasis: Names

-The modern name is الواحات البحرية, al-Wāḥāt al-Baḥriyya meaning "the Northern Oasis”.
+The modern name is الواحات البحرية, al-Wāḥāt al-Baḥriyya meaning "the Northern Oases".
 The southern part of the depression around El Heiz apparently never had a separate name.

 Towns

 Bahariya consists of many villages, of which El Bawiti is the largest and the administrative center.
 Qasr is el-Bawiti's neighboring/twin village.
 To the east, about ten kilometers away are the villages of Mandishah and el-Zabu.
 A smaller village called el-'Aguz lies between El Bawiti and Mandishah.
 Harrah, the easternmost village, is a few kilometers east of Mandishah and el-Zabu.
 El Heiz, also called El-Hayez, is the southernmost village, but it may not always be considered as part of Bahariya because it is so far from the rest of the villages, about fifty kilometers south of El Bawiti.
 There is an oasis at El-Hayez where mummies have been found on which genetic studies have been conducted.